Manage data

 Adding recording files

-Move your completed recordings into the data directory.
-The Agent will be notified by the filesystem when a new recording is available.
+Move your completed recordings into the storage directory.
+The Agent will watch for recordings in this directory.

 Import to cloud